Luyaochen1/glabapp_deploy/README.md

 # Steps to implement a redis-celery-flask job queue system

-This is a step-by-step sample of implementing a python job queue with redis, celery and Flask ( using a CTA core detction program by Giancardo Lab ).
+This is a step-by-step guide of implementing a python job queue with redis, celery, and Flask ( using a CTA core detection program by Giancardo Lab ).

-## introduciton
+## introduction

 The implementation is Docker-based.
 This document will cover the step-by-step installation for Celery and Flask, while the REDIS comes from a prebuilt docker image.